 Now there is new science that validates one old-fashioned, chemical-free weed suppression method.
 Soil solarization is not a new weed control practice for organic gardeners, who have practiced “tarping” for years, especially in hot climates.
-But Dr. Sonja Birthisel studied it as part of her postdoctoral research last year, confirming that mulching prepared beds with plastic for several weeks prior to planting can decrease weed pressure in the subsequent crop — even in cooler climates like the American Northeast.
+But Dr. Sonja Birthisel studied it as part of her postdoctoral research in 2018, confirming that mulching prepared beds with plastic for several weeks prior to planting can decrease weed pressure in the subsequent crop — even in cooler climates like the American Northeast.

 What Is Solarization?

 For scientific purposes, solarization refers to covering the soil with clear plastic.
 Tarping refers to the use of black plastic, which, perhaps counterintuitively, is less effective in suppressing weeds.
 Both practices can raise soil temperatures enough to kill dormant weed seeds.
 Even at lower temperatures, research found a weed-suppressing effect.
 It’s possible that the warmer temperatures encourage “suicidal germination” whereby seeds germinate but fail to grow under the plastic.